 Accounting is the system of analyzing, classifying, recording, summarizing, and interpreting business transactions.
 Accounting is often referred to as “the language of business” because it communicates valuable financial information for planning, making decisions, and evaluating performance.

 Did you Know?

-The word Accounting comes from the word computer meaning to count or score
+The word “Accounting” comes from the latin word computare meaning “to count” or “to score”.